-- Develop their own voice and perspectives in relation to peers.
+- Develop their voice and perspectives about peers.

 Even if your workers aren’t necessarily over the moon about an open-floor plan based on their area of work/expertise, encouraging constant opportunities for team building is just as important.
 Whether that be through team-based activities, competitions, goal-setting, etc. Anything to get them working together toward a common objective.

 While setting your employees loose on a specific goal or objective is certainly the best method for cultivating a friendly rapport between coworkers, don’t think that you must set them out on a company-based endeavor alone.

 Group goals shouldn’t focus on simply achieving success in terms of their jobs, as that might alienate them from having relationships outside of work, particularly if they only ever associate one another with their 9-5 day job.

 Instigate different ideas and activities that can be accomplished outside of the office, whether it be during or after office hours.
 Things like weight loss/health competitions, food drives, and other service and well-being oriented goals.
 After all, nothing increases workplace camaraderie than a little competition.